NotXia/nodejs-chat/README.md

 It will build the React app before starting the server.

 ## How it works
-Each client is identified by a username promted at the beginning of the session.
+Each client is identified by a username prompted at the beginning of the session.
 Every message is broadcasted to the connected clients.

 ## Stored messages